strimzi/strimzi.github.io/_posts/2018-06-11-deploying-kafka-on-kubernetes-with-local-storage-using-strimzi.md

 Each behaves a bit differently when your Pods with kafka brokers are rescheduled or when the node they are running on fails.
 The persistent network attached storage is not tied to any particular node.
-So when the node where your Kafka broker is running suddenly crashes, Kubernetes will be able to reallocate your broker to different node in your cluster.
+So when the node where your Kafka broker is running suddenly crashes, Kubernetes will be able to reallocate your broker to a different node in your cluster.
 This usually takes between several seconds and several minutes, depending on your cloud provider and storage implementation.
 The persistent volume with the data used by the given broker will be reattached to the new node as well.
 So when the broker starts, it will find the same data which it used before.